 Did you know that spray foam is not only a good insulator but is also a good soundproofing and acoustic insulation material.
 It is able to be used for other purposes such as protecting your home against pests.
 In comparison to other insulators, spray foam is one of the most efficient insulators for these purposes.

 How Does Spray Foam Work?

-What Is The Best Foam to Use to Soundproof a Room?
+What Is The Best Foam to Use for Acoustic Insulation?

 If not sure just what spray foam is right for you?
 You should get advice from experts like “SprayFoam Solutions” They will be able to advise you on your requirements to fit your particular application.
 You can phone them or fill in the “Contact Form“.

 While traditional types of soundproofing are not as sound absorbent, spray foam products with semi-rigid open cells is able to take in sound waves that of varying frequency levels.
 Foam acoustic insulation can assist rooms and structures attain a Sound Transmission class of 50 or greater.
 In comparison, rooms with conventional soundproofing typically achieve a sound rating 27 and 34.
 You can read more about sound transmission at http://en.wikipedia.org/wiki/Sound_transmission_class.

 So if you suffer from noise from above, below, from outside then you should consider using Acoustic Foam Insulation for acoustic insulation.